functional-dark-side/functional-dark-side.github.io/12_GTDB_genome_integration.md

 * * *

-<h4 class="section-heading  text-primary">Enrichment of formaer metagenomic small clusters (less than 10 ORFs) and singletons</h4>
+<h4 class="section-heading  text-primary">Enrichment of former metagenomic small clusters (less than 10 ORFs) and singletons</h4>

 A fraction of the GTDB ORFs were found similar to metagenomic singletons or small clusters.